-✓ Contact (telephone) the DNR field office at least 24 hours prior to actual closure to confirm the removal date.
+Contact (telephone) the DNR field office at least 24 hours prior to actual closure to confirm the removal date.
 This phone call must be made weekdays between the hours of 8:00 am and 4:30 pm.
-See field office locations and phone numbers on page 4.
+See field office locations and phone numbers in the Environmental Services Division Field Office Map section.